-Those with resolvconf installed, in case resolv.conf is still empty after the update command, you can add nameservers to your interfaces file.
-Open it for edit.
+For those with resolvconf installed, in case resolv.conf is still empty after the update command, you can add nameservers to your interfaces file.
+Open it for editing.

 sudo nano /etc/network/interfaces

-Add a name server to the end of eth0 section.
+Add a name server to the end of the eth0 section.

 Afterwards, save the file and exit.
 You will also need to restart the network service with the following command.